Condos, condominiums colorful, orange yellow multicolored buildings facade exterior with windows, palm trees, real estate property in Spain.

 Select tax-free and tax-deferred retirement accounts, such as some 401(k) plans and Roth IRAs, may provide opportunities for you to invest in alternative assets beyond stocks and bonds.
 These opportunities can include private or commercial real estate, real estate investment trusts (REITs) and other property-based holdings.

-However, tax-deferred and tax-free retirement accounts often come with savings contribution limits and attached requirements that vary by account.
-Before applying, you’ll want to consult a qualified financial professional to determine to what extent, if any, these accounts can help you lower your tax burden.
+However, tax-deferred and tax-free retirement accounts often come with savings contribution limits and requirements can vary by account.
+Before applying, you’ll want to consult a qualified financial professional to determine if these accounts can help you lower your tax burden.

 6. Self-Employment FICA Tax

-Per the Federal Insurance Contributions Act (FICA), self-employed people are responsible for 15.3% of Social Security and Medicare income taxes.
+Under the Federal Insurance Contributions Act, or FICA, self-employed people are responsible for 15.3% of Social Security and Medicare income taxes.
 However, while rental income is taxable to some extent under standard income guidelines, it isn’t subject to FICA taxes.

 Filing a Schedule E tax form makes the IRS aware of how much rental income you’ve earned and how taxes should be applied here.
-While Schedule E income is generally not subject to self-employment taxation, certain types of rental activities may trigger self-employment taxes, which are important to be aware of as a real estate investor.
+While schedule E income is generally exempt from FICA taxes, some rental activities could change this status.

 The Bottom Line

-Current or aspiring real estate investors can enjoy many potential tax benefits of investing in real estate.
-Whetheryou’re looking to pick up a single rental property or build out an entire portfolio of multifamily or multiunit buildings, you may be surprised at just how many tax deductions you stand to reap.
+Current or aspiring real estate investors can enjoy many potential tax benefits.
+Whether you’re looking to pick up a single rental property – or build out an entire portfolio of multifamily or multi-unit buildings – you may be surprised at just how many tax benefits you might be eligible for.